cripsycactus/interactiveReproducibleMaps/README.md

 In this project, I develop a web page (HTML) using **R Markdown** that features a map created with **Leaflet**.

+View a published version of the created product at https://alkashef.github.io/interactiveReproducibleMaps/

 Keywords: `rmarkdown`, `leaflet`, `maps`, `reproducible`, `data products`, `R`

 ## Project Files ##